facebook pixel

 Ayn Rand’s harrowing journey from Petrograd to Crimea reminds us that great art has the power to uplift a person’s soul, even in the face of terrible evils.
 For Rand, Hugo’s romantic literature offered a vision of the world as it “might be and ought to be,” a respite from the hardship all around her.
 “I remember it as the most dramatic form of what Hugo meant to me or of what literature can mean to you. . . .
 What I like about myself in that scene and what I would still want to be my attitude is the conscious thinking: if it’s the last, I want it to be my kind of world.”5

 Ayn Rand’s experience during the Russian Revolution is one of countless recollections she shared during biographical interviews recorded between 1960 and 1961.
 To hear Rand tell these stories in her own words, ARI Members are invited to join an exclusive Members-only Roundtable on Saturday, December 7, 2024, featuring excerpts from this fascinating and rare audio.
-The event will be the first in a series of episodic releases of Rand’s biographical interviews, spanning from Rand’s earliest days in Russia all the way to the publication of Atlas Shrugged.
+The event will be the second in a series of episodic releases of Rand’s biographical interviews, spanning from Rand’s earliest days in Russia all the way to the publication of Atlas Shrugged.
 To participate in this experience, consider becoming an ARI Member today.

 Marquee image: Photograph of Ayn Rand (center) with her sisters Nora (left) and Natasha (right), ca. 1914.